pedrodb87/terraform-team3/terraform-project/README.md

 		c.
 Create an instance image

-# this block of code adds an autoscaling group in a zone specified in the variables file using an instance group manager as a target. this autoscaler is dependent on a SQL database. which means it will be created after the database is created. this is done to ensure that we automatically get the right credentials into our instance template.
+# this block of code adds an autoscaling group in a zone specified in the variables file using an instance group manager as a target. this autoscaler is dependent on a SQL database. which means it will be created after the database is created. this is done to ensure that we automatically get the right credentials into our instance template metadata script.
 resource "google_compute_autoscaler" "team3" {
      depends_on = [
         google_sql_database_instance.database,